Top 5 tips for beating debt

 Find out whether you have payment protection insurance on your mortgage, loans or credit cards as you may be able to claim if you're unemployed or unable to work through illness.

-4Get a managed bank account
+4Get a managed account

 5Get expert debt advice and help